o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 2. Append radio application header:

--  xran_append_radioapp_header() checks the type of section through params->sectionType and determines proper function to append remaining header components.
+-  The xran_append_radioapp_header() checks the type of section through params->sectionType and determines proper function to append remaining header components.

 -  Only section type 1 and 3 are supported, returns XRAN_STATUS_INVALID_PARAM for other types.